 - 2 jalapeño or serrano chilis chopped (optional)

-- Cut the avocado in half and remove the pit.
+- Cut 2 large ripe avocados in half lengthwise and remove the pit.

 - Slice the flesh of the avocado into dice.
 It's safer to do this with a blunt knife.